| Type: | Package |

 aMono |

-When using Chebyshev polynomials, these are the polynomial or
+When using Chebyshev or barycentric polynomials, these are the

 bMono |